decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 Use the `GltfNodeModifiers` component to modify the materials of a _glTF_ model.
 This component allows you to override the materials of a _glTF_ model with your own materials.
 You can use any of the properties of the `Material` component, including texture, video texture, unlit materials, etc.

+There are two ways to use the `GltfNodeModifiers` component:
+- Modify the material of the entire model by leaving the `path` property as an empty string.
+- Modify the material of a specific node in the model (or several nodes) by setting the `path` property to the path to the node.

+### Modify the material of the entire model

 The following example shows how to modify the material of a _glTF_ model.
 In this case, the material of the entire model is modified to be red.

 ```ts